 Industrial and social level modelling

 Process integration of chemical processes focuses on the design, optimization, operational optimization and control of chemical and biochemical processes.
 This relates to processes in the petroleum, petrochemical, chemical, pharmaceutical and food processing industries.
 The emphasis is on a holistic approach to the process, rather than concentrating on individual operations, or the phenomena occurring in individual operations.
-The Process Integration group in the School of Chemical Engineering and Analytical Science is active both in developing new methodologies and in applying these to industrial processes.
+The Process Integration group in the Department of Chemical Engineering and Analytical Science is active both in developing new methodologies and in applying these to industrial processes.